-5 Valuable Things to Know about “Wakaranai”(分からない)
+The Most Valuable Things to Know about “Wakaranai (分からない)”

-When you are discussing with Japanese friends, there might be some point where you want to express that “You have no idea regarding the topic” then you’d express “I don’t understand what you are saying” to your Japanese friends.
-Moreover, when you are learning Japanese then you cannot understand the phrase or sentences then you have to show that you do not have any clue about it, you have to be able to express nicely “I don’t get what you are talking about” in Japanese, right.
-Then, this article is for you!
+Also, if you are learning Japanese and you can’t understand the phrase or sentences then you need to show that you have no idea about it, you need to be able to express “I don’t understand what you are talking about” in Japanese, right?
+Then this article is for you!

-1. The meaning of Wakaranai(分からない)
+The Meaning of Wakaranai(分からない)

-Originally, the phrase 分からない (wakaranai) came from the original verb 分かる (wakaru) that means “understand or know”.
-Then, wakaranai is the negative form of the original verb wakaru where the letter ‘ru’ at the end of the word is being replaced to be “ranai” becoming wakaranai that has the meaning “not understand” (negative).
-Since, it is the verb in Japanese, the overall meaning has changed from “I understand” to be “I don’t understand”.
-When we try to translate it into English, it actually, rather than just “I don’t know”, when we use わからない (wakaranai), the meaning is closer to “I don’t understand.”
+Since it’s a verb in Japanese, the overall meaning has changed from “I understand” to “I don’t understand”.
+If we try to translate it into English, instead of just “I don’t know”, if we use わからない (wakaranai), the meaning is closer to “I don’t understand”.

-According to that condition, わからない (wakaranai) is a phrase that expresses mostly intellectual or emotional matters.
-When you say わからない (wakaranai), your Japanese friend who hears that would get a nuance that you have tried to understand the topic, unfortunately, it is beyond your capacity then you were unable to understand it then there is no other better option than you must say that you don’t know.
+According to this condition, わからない (wakaranai) is a phrase that expresses mostly intellectual or emotional matters.
+If you say わからない (wakaranai), your Japanese friend who hears it would get a nuance that you have tried to understand the subject.

 Let’s go through the example below:

-申し訳ないけど、言ってることは分からない。
+• 申し訳ないけど、言ってることは分からない。

 Moushiwakenai kedo, itteru koto ha wakaranai.